elboletaire/docs-cake-plugin/readme.md

-# Cake 1.3 Docs plugin
+# Cake 1.3 Docs/Markdown plugin

 This CakePHP plugin basically renders markdown files using the github api.